 I then remembered that I had seen these plates on ebay, and, common as they are, they are really cheap, so decided to look to see if they can be replaced.
 They can, and to my absolute delight, I discovered that there are more designs available than the 6 I bought in 1993, so I can, should I choose, extend and replace my collection (hint to family and friends….these would make excellent Christmas presents!)

 I would not have known this had those plates broken this morning!

 We Can Work It Out

-The incident, and a conversation I had with my friend Angela Durrant, got me thinking about the nature of broken things, and broken people.
-We often talk about people being broken.
+The incident, and a conversation I had with a friend got me thinking about the nature of broken things, and broken people.

 We often talk about people being broken.
 When something is broken, it either needs an external force to repair it, or it gets discarded.
 We are not broken.
 Our bodies are remarkably self healing – many of the cells in our body are replaced when they die, the liver can regenerate itself as long as it isn’t too badly damaged, neuroplasticity in the brain means that we can recover from trauma and reprogramme embedded thought patterns through therapy, conscious awareness, and dedicated effort.
 We can develop incredible resilience and survive all sorts of situations you would never think a human being can get through with mind and body intact.
 We really are incredible creatures!